UBE Group Compliance Guidelines

 The UBE Group established the Action Guidelines in 1998, in order to ensure that officers and employees conduct business in accordance with laws and regulations in and outside of Japan, internal regulations, and social conscience.
 We revise the guidelines as needed to meet shifting social expectations of corporations and distribute the booklets to officers and employees to penetrate their mind with compliance.

 2. Preparation of Framework for Securing and Practicing Compliance

-UBE Industries appoints Compliance Officers who are responsible for overseeing tasks related to ensuring and practicing compliance at the UBE Group.
-The Compliance Officers receive advice from the UBE Group Compliance Committee, and supervise and manage compliance frameworks for each internal company and Group company.
+UBE appoints Compliance Officers who are responsible for overseeing tasks related to ensuring and practicing compliance at the UBE Group.
+The Compliance Officers receive advice from the UBE Group Compliance Committee, and supervise and manage compliance frameworks for each department and Group company.
 Under the Compliance Officers’ direction, the compliance frameworks are securing and practicing compliance through education and training, rapid correction of compliance issues, and the adoption and execution of recurrence prevention measures through continuous monitoring.